 Please note: Beginning in Fall 2017, URI will offer a B.A. in Criminology and Criminal Justice, and The B.S. in Sociology will no longer be offered.

-Bachelor of Science: Criminology Track
+Bachelor of Science: Criminology Options

-Bachelor of Science: Organizational Track
+Bachelor of Science: Organizational Options

 The B.S.
 Sociology degree allows students to concentrate their studies on criminology and the criminal justice system.
 Course work stresses an empirically and theoretically based understanding of crime, criminal behavior, corrections, and the workings of the criminal justice system at local, state, and federal levels.
 The broad general education component of the degree makes graduates especially well-qualified to begin careers in criminal justice or to pursue additional study.